smallstoneapps/multi-timer/README.md

 The app was commission by user *eyeis* on the [Pebble forums][2].

-The app allows you to create multiple (currently maximum 3), independent countdown timers.
+The app allows you to create multiple, independent countdown timers.

 #### Install